3 Key Steps To Starting A Diversity And Inclusion Program In The Workplace

-Although the primary objective of an effective diversity and inclusion program is to make all employees feel valued, it can also help companies become more competitive and profitable.
+Although the primary objective of an effective DEI program is to make all employees feel valued, it can also help companies become more competitive and profitable.
 Yet so many organizations are falling short, and employees aren’t noticing positive results in many cases.

-This article will discuss the importance of diversity and inclusion programs and how to develop an effective one that will promote a positive and productive work culture.
+Let’s discuss the importance of DEI initiatives and how to develop an effective one that will promote a positive and productive work culture.

 The first step is to define these two terms.
 While they are related, they are actually separate and distinct concepts.

 Diversity refers to individual and group differences.
-Diverse organizations consist of employees from a variety of unique backgrounds, experiences, and perspectives.
+Diverse organizations consist of employees from various backgrounds, experiences, and perspectives.

 Inclusion refers to an environment that celebrates diversity.
 An Inclusive work environment provides the opportunity for employees from diverse backgrounds to thrive and feel a sense of belonging.